Hunter-Open-Source-Club/hacktoberfest21.cpp/README.md

 ## Hunter CS Catalog
 _What do I even need to graduate?_
 The interactive program to help you answer that question figure out the classes you need to finish getting your degree.
+Able to check:
+- What kind of CS classes are needed to graduate.
+- The pre-reqs and co-reqs for each class.

+We're planning to use the terminal interface to test-out all implemented features for now before beginning to host it on the web, possibly with react or flask.

 ### Contribute
 Take a look at [CONTRIBUTE.MD](https://github.com/Hunter-Open-Source-Club/hacktoberfest21.cpp/blob/main/CONTRIBUTING.md) for contribution guidelines and the [Issues](https://github.com/Hunter-Open-Source-Club/hacktoberfest21.cpp/issues)